Bakari Sellers: Legal career

-Sellers has been an attorney with the Strom Law Firm, L.L.C. in Columbia, South Carolina since 2007, He is also currently on the board of directors of Level Brands (a brand management firm) and Let America Vote (a voting rights organization founded by former Missouri Secretary of State Jason Kander).
+Sellers has been an attorney with the Strom Law Firm, L.L.C. in Columbia, South Carolina since 2007, focusing mostly on personal injury and criminal defense law He is also currently on the board of directors of Level Brands,(a brand management firm) and Let America Vote (a voting rights organization founded by former Missouri Secretary of State Jason Kander).

 Political career

 Sellers represented South Carolina's 90th district in the lower house of the state legislature from 2006 to 2014, becoming the youngest African American person elected official in the country at age 22.
 He vacated his seat in the South Carolina House of Representatives to run for Lieutenant Governor in 2014, but lost to Henry McMaster.
 He was succeeded in the House by Justin T. Bamberg.

 Israel advocacy

-Sellers is a prominent African-American supporter of Israel.
+Sellers remains a prominent African-American supporter of Israel.
 He first attended the annual American Israel Public Affairs Committee (AIPAC) conference while serving as a student body president at Morehouse College.
 In 2016, he authored a letter signed by 60 fellow African-American politicians urging the Democratic Platform Committee to keep the same language, refusing to include the statement that Israel is engaging in an "occupation" of Palestine that appeared in previous Democratic platforms.